William-dev1992/Churrasc-metro/README.md

 # Churrascometro
-It's a simple app that basically messure the amount of meat, beer and drinks that you'll need based on the number adults, kids and the events duration.
+It's a simple app that basically messure the amount of meat, beer and drinks that you'll need based on the number adults, kids and the barbecue duration.